 The Aetna Hose Company held a banquet on February 2, 1929, in celebration of the arrival and official acceptance of their new 1,000 G.P.M. pumper.
 The banquet was held at the Eagle’s Home and a host of dignitaries were invited as guests

 Before the banquet, John Bauer Chief Mechanic of the Aetna Hose Company explained the workings of the mammoth pumper as the Seagrave delivery engineer had explained them to him

-Promptly at 10 o’clock, Chauncey Urschel served a seven course chicken supper.
-Immediately after the last course, Wilfred Settle, President of the Aetna’s appointed Albert Simbritz, toastmaster.
+Promptly at 10 o’clock, Chauncey Urschel served a seven-course chicken supper.
+Immediately after the last course, Wilfred Settle, President of the Aetna’s appointed Albert Simbritz, the toastmaster.

 Former Fire Chief and now Judge John C. Carlson gave a brief history of the Depew Fire Department and its apparatus.
 He blended his information with a few short and interesting stories and astounded many of the boys when their former leader started a fuselage of facts and figures that had been tucked away in his memory since his first year as an active fireman some twenty-seven or eight years ago.